ezemery/ezemery/README.md

 ### Hi there 👋

-My name is Eze 😄 and I love working with React, NextJS, NodeJS.
+My name is Eze 😄 and I love working with React, NextJS, NodeJS, Java.

 - 👯 I’m looking to collaborate on React, NextJS, NodeJS projects
 - 📫 How to reach me: emereuwaonueze@gmail.com